Normaliz/Normaliz/README.md

 - [Singular](https://www.singular.uni-kl.de/)
 - [SageMath](http://www.sagemath.org/)

-The Python package [`PyNormaliz`](https://github.com/Normaliz/PyNormaliz)  by Sebastian Gutsche provides an envirinment for interactive access.
+The Python package [`PyNormaliz`](https://github.com/Normaliz/PyNormaliz) by Sebastian Gutsche provides an environment for interactive access.
 It is contained in the source package of Normaliz.

 `jNormaliz` by Vicinius Almendra and Bogdan Ichim provides a GUI to Normaliz